CptNoHand/qb-ammunationrobbery/README.md

 # qb-ammuntionrobbery
-Enables the Little Soule Ammunation to be robbed for Rifle/Smg Ammo and Armor
+Enables the Little Seoul Ammunation to be robbed for Rifle/Smg Ammo and Armor

+all lootable are configuable in the Config